mipalgu/swift-ecore/README.md

 # Swift Modelling

-A pure Swift implementation of the Eclipse Modeling Framework (EMF) Ecore metamodel for macOS and Linux.
+A pure Swift implementation of the Eclipse Modelling Framework (EMF) Ecore metamodel for macOS and Linux.

 ## Features